 Fast forward a few days, and I was on my drive home from another stressful day of work.
 I mean, all days are pretty stressful right now when you work in a middle school of 1000 kids during a global pandemic.
 Just sayin’….

 Anyway, on my drive home I was thinking about what type of cocktail I was going to make myself.
-(No judgement please….because, teacher+pandemic.)
+(No judgment please….because, teacher+pandemic.)

 “Something fruity sounds good,” I thought.

-“Oh, something with watermelon sounds devine right now.
+“Oh, something with watermelon sounds divine right now.
 I could stop at the local farm stand that I drive right past every day on my way home and get one…”